eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-rql.md

 ```

 #### exists

 Filter property values which exist.

 ```
 exists(<property>)
 ```

+{% include note.html content="The `exists` operator is not defined in the linked RQL grammar, it is a Ditto
+    specific operator." %}

 **Example - filter things which have a feature with ID "feature_1"**